Last updated: 2026-08-12

 Which database engines does Jam SQL Studio's schema compare support?

 Schema Compare works across SQL Server, PostgreSQL, MySQL/MariaDB, Oracle, and SQLite.
-Same-engine compare covers all object types (tables, views, procedures, functions, sequences).
+Same-engine compare covers tables, views, procedures, and functions on all five engines, plus sequences on SQL Server, PostgreSQL, and Oracle — a live database-to-database compare reads sequences back from all three.
+MySQL/MariaDB and SQLite have no SEQUENCE concept, so no sequence comparison is offered there.
 Cross-engine compare (e.g. SQL Server vs PostgreSQL) is supported for tables, and a companion 'Migrate Table to Connection…' action copies a table's schema and data to a connection of any engine with type and value translation.

 Is there a free schema compare tool for SQL Server?

 Yes.
-Jam SQL Studio's Personal mode includes Schema Compare for free when both schemas have 200 objects or fewer (tables + views + procedures + functions).
+Jam SQL Studio's Personal mode includes Schema Compare for free when both schemas have 200 objects or fewer, counting only the object types included in the comparison (tables, views, procedures, functions, sequences).
 Larger schemas need Pro.
 Microsoft retired Azure Data Studio's SQL Database Projects extension in February 2026, so Jam SQL Studio is a current free option for SQL Server schema diffs.

 Ready to Compare Schemas?